Instructions for Applying for Administrative Supplements to Funded R01, P01, P50 Grants and U01 and U19 Cooperative Agreements

 - Significance.
 Do the intervention efficacy data justify dissemination?
 Does the dissemination of the proposed intervention address an important cancer control problem?
 If the aims of the proposed project are achieved, how will dissemination and implementation knowledge be advanced?
 What will be the effect on the concepts or methods that drive this field?

 - Environment.
 Does the environment in which the dissemination work will be done contribute to the probability of success?
-Do the proposed approaches take advantage of unique features of the information delivery environment or employ useful, collaborative arrangements?
+Do the proposed approaches take advantage of unique features of the intervention delivery environment or employ useful, collaborative arrangements?
 Is there evidence of institutional support?

 ALL REQUIRED FEDERAL CITATIONS for PHS grants apply to this administrative supplement including the following: